-PRODUCTS AND MATERIALS 511.06 BITUMEN 511.06.01 GENERAL 2.
-Where bitumen is produced by the blending of a low and high viscosity bitumen the following process shall be completed to verify conformance of the blend formulation: be Blended Bitumen to Specified Grade The Viscosity at 60 °C and other properties as required of the low and high viscosity bitumen shall be determined.
+PRODUCTS AND MATERIALS 511.0 BITUMEN 511.00 6.01 GENERAL Where bitumen is produced by the blending of a low and high viscosity bitumen the following process shall be completed to verify conformance of the blend formulation: Blended Bitumen to Specified Grade The Viscosity at 60 °C and other properties as required of the low and high viscosity bitumen shall be determined.
 A blend formulation shall be determined to manufacture the specific class of bitumen.
 The blend formulation shall be assigned a unique identifier.
-A unique formulation shall be applicable to the batch of each of the two, or more, constituent materials used to manufacture the specific class of bitumen. i When a blend formulation is determined a laboratory or plant batch shall be manufactured.
+A unique formulation shall be applicable to the batch of each of the two, or more, constituent materials used to manufacture the specific class of bitumen.
+When a blend formulation is determined a laboratory or plant batch shall be manufactured.
 The batch shall be tested for all properties shown in Specification 201.
-Manufacture of the specific class of bitum using the new blend formulation shall not be undertaken until testing confirms the blend complies to all specified requirements. ien I Bitumen manufactured using the blend formulation shall be sampled and tested for Viscosity at 60 °C the frequency in Specification 201 QUALITY SYSTEMS.
-When a batch of one of the constituent materials changes a new blend formulation shall be determined. at When a back of one of the constituent materials changes a new pieric formulation shall be determined J. viscosity for use with RAP Level 2 or Level 3 asphalt, the following process shall be completed to verify conformance of the blend formulation: Target Viscosity The Viscosity at 60 °C and other properties as required of the low and high viscosity bitumen shall be determined.
+Manufacture of the specific class of bitumen using the new blend formulation shall not be undertaken until testing confirms the blend complies to all specified requirements.
+Bitumen manufactured using the blend formulation shall be sampled and tested for Viscosity at 60 °C at the frequency in Specification 201 QUALITY SYSTEMS.
+When a batch of one of the constituent materials changes a new blend formulation shall be determined.
+3. Where bitumen is produced by the blending of a low and high viscosity bitumen to obtain bitumen with a target Blended Bitumen to viscosity for use with RAP Level 2 or Level 3 asphalt, the following process shall be completed to verify conformance of the blend formulation: Target Viscosity The Viscosity at 60 °C and other properties as required of the low and high viscosity bitumen shall be determined.
 A blend formulation shall be determined to manufacture the bitumen at the target viscosity.
 The formulation shall be calculated for each Lot of processed RAP.
 The blend formulation shall be assigned a unique identifier.
 A unique formulation shall be applicable to the batch of each of the two, or more, constituent materials used to manufacture the bitumen at target viscosity.